HSG-AIML/MaskedSST/readme.md

 * [EnMAP checkpoint]()

 # Code
-This repository was developed using `python 3.8.13` with `pytorch 1.12`.
+This repository was developed using `Python 3.8.13` with `PyTorch 1.12`.
+Please have a look at the `requirements.txt` file for more details.

 It incorporates code from the following source for the 3D-CNN model of Li et al. (Remote Sensing, 2017)
 * [DeepHyperX](https://github.com/nshaud/DeepHyperX)